-One of the lesser-known but nonetheless one of the top 23 things to see and do in Rome in 2023 is Case Romane del Celio (Roman Houses of Celio Hill).
-Did you ever wonder what it’s like to visit an ancient Roman house without going to Pompeii?
+One of the lesser-known but nonetheless one of the top 24 things to see and do in Rome in 2024 is Case Romane del Celio (Roman Houses of Celio Hill).
+Have you ever wondered what it’s like to visit an ancient Roman house without going to Pompeii?

 In Rome, you can!
 Just below the Basilica of Saints John and Paul is the fascinating ancient Roman Houses (Case Romane) upon which the church was built.

 Here you have the opportunity to explore a magnificent underground complex that once was an insula (ancient Roman apartment building) with various homes that date to the 2nd to 4th century AD.
 These ancient apartment buildings were later transformed into large Roman residences with approximately 20 rooms finely decorated with frescoes, mosaics, and opulent architectural details.